 - Joe Marvin, Prime Solutions Group, radar and machine learning

 - Ruchir Sehra, Resonea (Associate Membership), Audio Breathing Analytics

 - Steve Miller, Aperio DSP (Associate Membership), ML Applications

 - Glen Abousleman, General Dynamics

 - Murat Ocksay, Interactive Flow (IFS) – Imaging Sensors for Blood Flow

-The SenSIP industry consortium is now approved as an NSF funded Industry University Collaborative Research Center (I/UCRC) site.
-SenSIP will work with the Net Centric I/UCRC of Texas with the University of North Texas, University of Texas-Dallas and Southern Methodist University.
+The SenSIP industry consortium is an approved NSF funded Industry University Cooperative Research Center (I/UCRC) site.
+SenSIP works with the Net Centric I/UCRC of Texas with the University of North Texas, University of Texas-Dallas and Southern Methodist University.